COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 Title 22, Chapter 4 of the Pennsylvania Code, 22 Pa.
 Code Chapter 4 (Chapter 4), and local policies continue to govern graduation requirements for students with IEPs.
 A student with disabilities may graduate one of two ways; either through the fulfillment of high school graduation requirements set forth in Chapter 4 or upon the completion of their IEP goals, as determined by the IEP team.
 IEP teams may meet virtually to consider the impact of the COVID-19 school closure and make determinations considering each student's circumstances.

-Can a student who is enrolled in a CTC or other approved CTE program graduate if they are unable to take the NOCTI, NIMS or an industry-based competency assessment due to the statewide closure of schools?
+Can a student who is enrolled in a CTC or other approved CTE program graduate if they are unable to take the NOCTI, NIMS or an industry-based competency assessment due to the statewide closure of schools (2019-20 academic year)?

 Yes, a student enrolled in any approved CTE program may graduate without taking or passing their associated industry-based competency assessment.
 A CTE Concentrator may graduate if they have demonstrated a high likelihood of success on an approved industry-based competency assessment or readiness for continued meaningful engagement in the CTE Concentrator's program of study as demonstrated by performance on benchmark assessments, course grades and other factors consistent with the CTE Concentrator's goals and career plan.
 The Department recommends that LEAs provide all reasonable latitude for CTE Concentrator's to graduate on time.

-Should GPAs or class rank be modified this year?
+Should GPAs or class rank be modified this year (2019-20 academic year)?

 Calculation of class rank and GPA are a local decision made by each LEA.
 If an LEA chooses to use pass/fail grades, it will need to be addressed in the local grading policy.
 Prior to amending any policies, LEAs should consider how the change may impact students' ability to enroll in postsecondary institutions after graduation or pursue other postsecondary pathways, including apprenticeships and employment.

-How might COVID-19 related school closures impact high school transcripts?
+How might COVID-19 related school closures impact high school transcripts (2019-20 academic year)?

 This is an LEA decision.
 LEAs may want to consider noting on student transcripts that courses were abbreviated or grading polices were amended for the 2019-20 school year as a result of the pandemic to mitigate students' ability to enroll in postsecondary institutions after graduation or pursue other postsecondary pathways, including apprenticeships and employment.